 Is the NexfinityOne worth the premium price?

-At $25.99 for a 2-pack ($13 per bracelet), the NexfinityOne costs nearly double the average survival bracelet.
+As the most expensive 2-pack in our catalog, the NexfinityOne costs nearly double the average survival bracelet.
 The SOS LED light is the justification — no other bracelet offers a wrist-mounted emergency signal light.
 If you hike at dusk, camp in remote areas, or want emergency signaling capability, the premium is justified.
-For daytime-only use, it's overkill.
+For daytime-only use, it is overkill.

 What tools come with the NexfinityOne multi-tool buckle?